California Newborn Screening Program

 Background

-The California Newborn Screening (NBS) Program is a public health program that screens all babies for many serious but treatable genetic disorders.
-Newborn screening began in California in 1966 with screening for one disorder, called phenylketonuria (PKU).
-The NBS Program has expanded and now includes over 80 different disorders, both genetic (passed down in families) and congenital (present at birth).
+Newborn screening began in California in 1966 with screening for a genetic condition called phenylketonuria (PKU).
+In 1980, PKU testing gave way to an expanded Newborn Screening Program that screened for PKU and two additional conditions.
+Since then, the Newborn Screening Program has grown further and now screens for over 80 different conditions, both genetic (passed down in families) and congenital (present at birth).

 Goal